Coombe Boys' School

 Coombe Boys' School and Sixth Form is a non-selective state secondary school with a mixed sixth form in New Malden, Royal Borough of Kingston upon Thames, England.
+The cohort comprises boys from Years 7 to 11, and a sixth form facility joint with Coombe Girls' School is offered for Year 12 and 13 students.
+The school specialises in sports and performing arts.

+History

-The cohort comprises boys from Years 7 to 11 and a joint sixth form facility is offered for Year 12 and 13 students.
-The school was founded in 1931 (as Beverley Central School) and celebrated its 90th Anniversary in 2021.
-In 2006, the school federated with Coombe Girls' School and Sixth Form forming part of the Coombe Academy Trust and has a long-standing educational partnership with the independent King's College School, Wimbledon.
+The school was founded in 1931 (as Beverley Central School) and celebrated its 90th anniversary in 2021.
+Until 2005, it was named Beverley Boys' School.

+In 2006, the school federated with Coombe Girls' School and Sixth Form, forming part of the Coombe Academy Trust.
+It has a long-standing educational partnership with the independent King's College School, Wimbledon.
 Coombe Boys' School is part of the Kingston Teaching School Alliance, a partnership of over twenty schools, Achieving for Children (AfC) and two higher education institutions; the UCL Institute of Education (University of London) and the University of Roehampton.

 In February 2023, it was announced that large parts of the school buildings are to be demolished and replaced in a major re-building programme.